artur-s/FsWorkshop/slides/source/index.md

       | Some of 'a
       | None

+    // Construction
-    let someInt = Some 2    //Constructor
+    let someInt = Some 2
     let noInt = None

+    // Deconstruction
     match someInt with
-    | Some i -> printfn "Here is the int %d" x    //Deconstructor
+    | Some i -> printfn "Here is the int %d" x
     | None -> printfn "No value"

 ---

     [lang=fsharp]
     type MiddleName = Option<string>
-    type PhoneNumber = string option // recommended
+    type PhoneNumber = string option // recommended, also for list and array

+    ' The 2nd form is recommended for option, list, array

 ---